-20. Urgent Business
+20. Urgent business

-If the agenda for an Council meeting makes provision for urgent business, business cannot be admitted as urgent business other than by resolution of Council and only then if it:
+If the agenda for a Council meeting makes provision for Urgent business, business cannot be admitted as Urgent business other than by resolution of Council and only then if it:

 - 20.1 relates to or arises out of a matter which has arisen since distribution of the agenda; and - 20.2 cannot safely or conveniently be deferred until the next Council meeting.